Raise your hand if you’ve ever sat down to make your guest list …and then immediately stood back up and walked away

 Whatever you choose, be clear and consistent.

-Write this down: What’s my plus-one and kid policy?
+So write this down and answer it: What’s my plus-one and kid policy?

 Step 6: A Tip; Don’t build your list out of guilt.